The Spirited Traveller: Berlin's booming bar scene

 By Kara Newman

-NEW YORK If you're Berlin-bound, I sure hope you're well rested, because you might not get much sleep while you're there.
+NEW YORK, Nov 29 If you're Berlin-bound, I sure hope you're well rested, because you might not get much sleep while you're there.

 "Nightlife is booming," declares Helmut Adam, the Berlin-based editor of Mixology magazine.
 "You have more and more classic and upscale cocktail bars, but Berlin has always been famous for its massive underground.
 Bars still pop up on every corner with second-hand furniture and bottled beer and shots as the main staple."